lostfictions/dialogue-editor/README.md

 An editor for Portrait dialogues.
 Should produce files compatible with the format used in portrait-one.

-## Install and Running in Development Mode
+## Installing and Running in Development Mode

 First, pull down the dependencies from `npm`: